Inside Maldives’ only multi-island destination - KESQ

 “But there’s no fine dining restaurant available for tourists to experience the local cuisine.
 This restaurant serves different types of food available throughout the country.
 The experience is incredible.”

 Kalhu Odi is one of more than a dozen different dining outlets at CROSSROADS.
 There’s also an outpost of Sri Lanka’s famed Ministry of Crab, the Hard Rock Café, Japanese restaurant Nihonbashi Blue, Indian eatery Kebab and Kurry and Chinese restaurant Jiao Wu.
-Those in search of a Thai fix can head for Kinkao.
+Those in need of some spice can head for Thai restaurant Kinkao.

 Coral propagation in the Marine Discovery Centre